irmen/cx16rockrunner/README.md

 A Boulder Dash® clone.

 Original Boulder Dash® in 1984 by First Star Software, created by Peter Liepa and Chris Gray.
-Current copyright by BBG Entertainment GmbH. https://boulder-dash.com/legal/
+Current copyright by BBG Entertainment GmbH.

-Modern tile set is from MIT-licensed GDash (https://bitbucket.org/czirkoszoltan/gdash/) and is based on Boulder Rush by Michael Kowalski / Miksoft.
+Modern tile set is from MIT-licensed GDash and is based on Boulder Rush by Michael Kowalski / Miksoft.
+See below for links.

 Development Resources